rickstaa/stable-learning-control/experiments/README.md

 # Experiments folder

-This folder contains several run scripts (bash) or configuration files (json) that can be used to reproduce the result of previous papers.
+This folder contains several configuration files ([yml](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html)) that can be used to reproduce the result of previous papers.
 See the documentation on how to use these files.